 Skip to content

-Convert TIFF to JPG on Mac
+Convert TIFF to JPG on Mac: 3 Methods

 By Petr Samokhin

 A print shop returns TIFF proofs.
 A scanner saves archival TIFF at 600 dpi.
 Email and CMS want JPEG.
-TIFF preserves quality for print pipelines; JPEG is the share format.
-Convert TIFF to JPG on Mac with Preview for a few files or sips and FFmpeg for folders.
-Resize to display width before export so a 40 MB TIFF does not become a 15 MB JPEG at full resolution.
+Convert a copy for delivery and keep the TIFF master untouched.
+Cap long edge before share so a 40 MB scan does not become a still-huge JPEG at full resolution.

-TIFF vs JPEG on Mac
+TIFF vs JPEG

 FormatTypical use